OutSystems/docs-product/src/develop/testing/testing-bdd-framework.md

 If you're interested in learning more, including about best practices, see the following resources.
 These pages provide information to help you master the art of automated testing.

 * [Component Testing Best Practices video] -- A video detailing best practices for structuring and organizing test code for component tests.
 * [Your Complete Guide to BDD Testing in OutSystems] -- A thorough how-to guide on implementing your first test case with the BDDFramework
-* [Becoming a Tester in OutSystems] -- Guided Path training on implementing tests and testing strategy
 * [BDDFramework documentation page] -- A summary of the latest changes and features for the server-side tool
 * [BDDFramework for Client-Side documentation page] -- A summary of the latest changes and features for the client-side tool